code4policy/modules/agile/08-project-sprint-planning.md

 During your daily standup meetings moving forward, you will keep your trello board open in view of all team members.
 You will discuss the following **in terms of trello cards**:

 - What you did since the last meeting
-	- (grab a card and move it to doing)
+	- (grab a card and move it to done)
 - What you plan to do between now and the next meeting
-	- (grab a card and move it to doing)
+	- (grab a card, assign it to whoever is working on it, and move it to doing)
 - Whether or not you have any blockers
 	- (grab a card and move it to blocked)